skybet/skybet.github.io/_posts/2016-03-01-delivery-pipelines-kitchen-chef-docker.md

       workspace: /tmp/workspace
 ```

 Important to note here is the volume mount.
 When run in CI, this means that the docker container, and therefore Chef, have access to the Jenkins workspace.
 This makes it simple to write Chef recipes that output to the Jenkins workspace from inside a docker container.
 This can be used to write test results or to create build artefacts for later analysis by Jenkins or use in later Pipeline stages.

 Next, the suites are defined.
 Each suite is a container with its own Chef run list, and containers can be linked together.
-Here we create a fixtured MySQL server which is linked to our NodeJS application container:
+Here we create a fixtured MySQL server which is linked to our Node.js application container:

 ```
 suites: